Therapy for Anxiety— Sacramento, San Francisco, Bay Area, Austin

 Anxiety in BIPOC and AANHPI Communities

-Over the years in my clinical work with BIPOC and AANHPI clients, I’ve also learned that anxiety is often an adaptation to discrimination or oppression.
+Over the years in my clinical work with BIPOC and Asian American clients, I’ve also learned that anxiety is often an adaptation to discrimination or oppression.
 This makes sense because we know threatening experiences can leave a person feeling vigilant about potentially unsafe situations in the future.
 Anxiety then becomes an automatic attempt to protect oneself from future threats, which can be helpful if the threats are real, and sometimes they are.
-But the downside of anxiety in the service of self-protection is that it often interferes with things that we all need to live good lives, such as contentment and letting go of things.
+But the downside of anxiety in the service of self-protection is that it often interferes with things that we all need to live good lives, such as contentment and taking things more lightly.

 Anxiety and Parental Modeling